MY RESEARCH PROGRAMME

 This major theme of my research focuses on the multi-faceted processes of economic globalization and the role of transnational corporations in driving these processes of global economic change.
 I have been conducting this research theme through both theoretical and empirical work.
 In terms of theory, I am particularly interested in the complex relationships between economic globalization and spatial organization.
 In my earliest theoretical paper on the interrelationships between capital, state, and space in the globalizing era, published in Geography’s Tier 1 journal Transactions of the Institute of British Geographers (3rd in Geography, 2015 SSCI) in late 1998, I showed how economic globalization does not lead to the demise of the nation-state and thus the end of geography.
 Instead, I argued that state and space continue to constitute and shape in very dynamic ways the processes of economic globalization.

-Asian firms in the global economy, in particular ethnic Chinese business firms and their global networks
+Asian firms in the global economy (and earlier work on ethnic Chinese business firms and their global networks)

 This research theme fulfils my long-term empirical and policy interest in the role and performance of Asian firms in the global economy.
 Since my doctoral research, I have been very interested in the globalization of business firms from Asian newly industrialized economies.
 Applying the research insights from my theoretical work in the first two major themes described above, I have several completed and ongoing research projects that investigate these globalization processes and development outcomes of Asian firms.
 I completed a major monograph to advance the debate on developmental states and changing firm-state relations in Asia.
-It was published by Cornell University Press in May 2016 as Strategic Coupling: East Asian Industrial Transformation in the New Global Economy (Cornell Studies in Political Economy Series; Prelims and ToC here).
+It was published by Cornell University Press in May 2016 as Strategic Coupling: East Asian Industrial Transformation in the New Global Economy (Cornell Studies in Political Economy Series; Prelims and ToC here.
+Edited by Peter Katzenstein, this renowned book series publishes only a few books each year and Cornell UP is widely recognized in Political Science as the top three publisher in comparative politics and international relations.
+This Cornell UP book has since received favourable reviews in Foreign Affairs, Regional Studies, and other academic journals.
+In his March 2018 review for Regional Studies (ranked 14th by CIF in Geography, 2019 JCR), Professor Kevin Morgan, one of the world's leading and highly cited scholars in regional economic development, compares favourably my work to the likes of Professor Robert Wade (LSE) who is one of the leading proponents of the developmental state thesis:

 Department of Geography